amitmc1/compchem/README.md

-# Quantum Mechanical and Machine Learning Approaches for Atomistic Materials Modelling
+# Quantum Mechanical & Machine Learning Approaches for Atomistic Materials Modelling

 This repository contains data from publications: